Quick Answer

 Opportunities posed by demographic change

-Additionally, a shrinking workforce can lead to higher wages as employers compete for workers.
-With fewer workers available, businesses must offer higher salaries and better benefits packages to attract and retain employees.
-This trend can eventually lead to inflation as the cost of goods and services rises.
-The Federal Reserve’s Monetary Policy Reports have increasingly incorporated demographic factors — including labor force participation trends driven by an aging workforce — into their inflation and growth models.
+There is a wage dimension to this as well.
+With fewer workers available, employers must offer higher salaries and stronger benefits packages to attract and retain staff.
+Rising labor costs can translate into higher prices for goods and services, contributing to broader inflation pressures.
+The Federal Reserve’s Monetary Policy Reports have increasingly incorporated demographic factors, including labor force participation trends driven by an aging workforce, into their inflation and growth models.
+Higher wages benefit workers in the short run, but the inflationary effect is a genuine tradeoff that monetary policy cannot fully neutralize.

 Frequently Asked Questions